-Dr. Baruch Krauss '83 was named the recipient of the 2014 Distinguished Alumni Award
+Dr. David Bernstein, MD '88 was named the recipient of the 2015 Distinguished Alumni Award.

-The School of Medicine Distinguished Alumni Awards presentation was held on August 29, 2014 in conjunction with the School's annual White Coat Ceremony.
-Click here to view photos from the event.
+The School of Medicine Distinguished Alumni Awards presentation will be held in the Student Activities Center on Sunday, August 23, 2015 in conjunction with the School's annual White Coat Ceremony.
 For more information about the award, please contact Mary Hoffmann at email@example.com.

 School of Medicine Distinguished Alumni

 View the complete list of Distinguished Alumni and Outstanding Recent Graduate Award recipients.